 Both Government and WFP's OP were updated in 2021 with the aim of responding as early as possible within the framework of Mauritania's new comprehensive National preparedness and response scheme..
-C." In addition to an agriculture insurance policy, the Government and WFP signed a pastoral insurance policy for the first time in 2021.catastrophic drought.

 The monitoring of the pastoral index during the season, as well as an econometric study, resulted in optimizing its customization in ARV for the 2022 insurance contract.